alsamitech/alsgm/README.md

+*Note: This project is no longer being worked on in any major fashion, QOL updates will still occur, but the library interface will remain as it currently is*

 # _AlsGM_ Game Engine

 This is a game engine that I am working on as one of my projects.
 (TLDR: this is meant to be a simple game engine that still does a good job of abstracting away most of the complexity involved in low-level graphics!)